castlegateholdingsllc/castlegateholdingsllc.github.io/bylaws.md

 **Section 6** – Special meetings of the board: Special meetings of the board may be called at any time by any board member for any reason having imperative interest on the structure or purposes of this limited liability company.

-**Section 7** – Quorum: – Until the board of directors is increased, three directors shall constitute a quorum.
+**Section 7** – Quorum: – Until the board of directors is increased, two directors shall constitute a quorum.
 Upon increase in the members of the board of directors 75% of the directors shall be required to constitute a quorum.

 **Section 8** – Elections: – The board of directors will be elected at the annual meeting in February.
 Nominations will be made from the floor.